Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 [[Threat Moves]]

-Each type of threat has its own set of [[special moves]] it can make.
+Each type of threat has its own set of [[Special Luck Moves]] it can make.
 Use these as well as [[the basic Keeper moves]] when you’re describing what a threat is doing.

 [[Threat moves]] are used in the same way as [[the basic Keeper moves]], except that a particular threat has to be the source of the move.